Server concepts in Azure Database for MySQL

 - Provides the scope for management policies that apply to its databases: login, firewall, users, roles, configurations, etc.

 - Is available in multiple versions.
 For more information, see Supported Azure Database for MySQL database versions.

 Within an Azure Database for MySQL server, you can create one or multiple databases.
-You can opt to create a single database per server to utilize all the resources, or create multiple databases to share the resources.
-The pricing is structured per-server, based on the configuration of pricing tier, compute units, storage (GB).
+You can opt to create a single database per server to use all the resources or to create multiple databases to share the resources.
+The pricing is structured per-server, based on the configuration of pricing tier, Compute Units, and storage (GB).
 For more information, see Pricing tiers.